kadendavis866/CS321_Lab4/README.md

 A cache was implemented to help improve efficiency of the BTree.
 When testing with a cache size of 100 creating the btree took an average of
 .195 seconds among 10 tests, while creating  with a cache size of 500 took an average of .176 seconds with 10 tests.
 While searching the BTree efficiency is also improved when searching using a larger cache.
 Searching with cache size 500 provides an average of .376 seconds, while size
-100 has an average of .46 seconds.Both tests were run searching a BTree of degree 8 and sequence length 6.
+100 has an average of .46 seconds.
+Both tests were run searching a BTree of degree 8 and sequence length 6.
 Using a cache at all greatly reduces the time the program take to run, using a cache of size 500 vs no cache for creating a BTree resulted in a 51% improvement from .34 seconds to .17 seconds.

+For the layout of the BTree on the disk, the BTree metadata was written at the front of the file followed by the list of BTreeNodes.
+The first 8 bytes are an address in the file which points to the root node.
+The next 4 bytes contain the degree of the BTree.
+Following that are the BTreeNodes which consist of the following: 1 byte to indicate if it is a leaf node, then a list of BTreeNode keys (DNA substrings converted to a 32 bit long), and finally a list of child node addresses(also longs).
+Because we did not implement methods that required a pointer to the parent node, we did not include it in the file in order to save space.